E-Sh4rk/KururinTAS/README.md

  - Code refactored
  - Display of the helirin added
  - Position of walls fixed in some levels (e.g. Machine Land 1)
+ - You can set some parameters at the beginning of the script

 Known issues:
  - Position of ending zones is inacurate